What are the CJCs in Vermont?

-The Community Justice Network of Vermont (CJNVT) is a 501(c) 3 nonprofit membership organization whose members share a belief in the importance and efficacy of restorative responses to conflict and crime as an alternative to traditional criminal prosecution, punishment, and retribution.
-Its mission is to broaden and strengthen Vermont’s restorative practices through leadership, advocacy, education, and partnerships.
-Like us on Facebook to stay up to date with news, training events, and opportunities to work with us.
+The Community Justice Centers throughout of Vermont gather together as Community Justice Center directors who share a belief in the importance and efficacy of restorative responses to conflict and crime as an alternative to traditional criminal prosecution, punishment, and retribution.
+The mission is to broaden and strengthen Vermont’s restorative practices through leadership, advocacy, education, and partnerships.

 In 1998, the Vermont Department of Corrections (DOC) initiated partnerships with municipalities to develop community justice centers (CJCs) to deliver restorative justice to and with communities.
-There are now 20 community justice centers in Vermont, and the CJNVT serves as a place where CJC members — organizations or individuals — can share ideas, promote best practices, and support communities as they create restorative, inclusive solutions to the problems of conflict and crime.
+There are now 18 community justice centers in Vermont, and the gathering of directors serves as a place where CJCs can share ideas, promote best practices, and support communities as they create restorative, inclusive solutions to the problems of conflict and crime.